SomeFrenchGuy/stimseq/README.md

 - Extract the archive to where you want pipreq to be installed
 - Run the script `setup_env.bat` to setup The environment for StimSeq

-## Running StimSeq
+## Running StimSeq GUI

+StimSeq Graphical User Interface (GUI) will plot the selected sequence.
+It allows the user to change file, save the plot and run the sequence, or quit without running the sequence.

-To run stimseq, multiple options are possible.
+To run StimSeq with a GUI, multiple options are possible.

 ### From batch file

-- Double click on `start_stimseq.bat`
+- Double click on `start_stimseq_gui.bat`
 - Select the sequence file from the popup Window
+- A GUI appears with a plot showwing the selected sequence
+- Click on `Save Plot and start sequence` to Run the sequence

 ### From PowerShell